szczyglis-dev/py-gpt/README.md

 ## DALL-E 3

-PYGPT enables quick and straightforward image creation with `DALL-E 3`.
+PyGPT enables quick and straightforward image creation with `DALL-E 3`.
 The older model version, `DALL-E 2`, is also accessible.
 Generating images is akin to a chat conversation  -
 a user's prompt triggers the generation, followed by downloading, saving to the computer, and displaying the image onscreen.